Reviews You Can Rely On

 100% recycled polyester laces may require replacement

-The La Sportiva Spire GTX features a low-profile design that combines the agility of a trail runner with the stability of a hiking boot into one unstoppable trail shoe.
+The latest iteration of the La Sportiva Spire GTX continues to be a low-profile design that combines the agility of a trail runner with the stability of a hiking boot into one unstoppable trail shoe.
 The fit is comfortable right out of the box, though it may run a little big and favor those with a high arch.
-The abrasion-resistant mesh upper combined with the compression-molded midsole offers excellent support while remaining flexible, whether day hiking or considering an extended trip into the backcountry with the added weight of a pack.
+The abrasion-resistant mesh upper combined with the compression-molded midsole offers excellent support while remaining flexible.
+Our lead tester, Trish Matheny notes, “I felt supported from day hikes to extended trips into the backcountry with the added weight of a pack.”
 The Vibram XS Trek outsole and Stability Control System built into this design are ready to tackle any type of terrain without sacrificing ground feel underfoot or responsiveness on the steeps.
 This shoe features one of the highest flood levels, measuring 3.75 inches above the ankle, and a waterproof membrane that remains breathable without allowing water to penetrate the shoe.
 Whether crossing creeks during high runoff or moving through melting, slushy snow, this shoe is up for the challenge.
+And if you're interested in other waterproof designs that favor a running shoe more than a hiker, check out options like the The North Face VECTIV Fastpack or the Altra Lone Peak 9 Waterproof that provide ample support for day hiking objectives.

 Read more: La Sportiva Spire GTX review